federicobassetto/simpler-xmas/master-plan.md

 OUTPUT SCHEMA
 You must follow the provided structured output type:
 - summarySentence: one warm sentence that reflects back what this person is really hoping for.
-- days: exactly 14 daily activities with fields such as dayIndex, title, description, category, and tags.
+- days: exactly 25 daily activities with fields such as dayIndex, title, description, category, and tags.
-The system will handle dates separately; assume dayIndex 1 is the first day of the two‑week period.
+The system will handle dates separately; assume dayIndex 1 is December 1st.

 OVERALL GOAL
-- Design 14 gentle, practical actions that move the user closer to their wish without overwhelming them.
+- Design 25 gentle, practical actions that move the user closer to their wish without overwhelming them.
 - The plan should feel like a soft companion: realistic for low energy, low budget, and imperfect circumstances.

 TONE & VOICE